Lagomorpha: Characteristics

 Lagomorphs are similar to other mammals in that they all have hair, four limbs (i.e., they are tetrapods), and mammary glands and are endotherms.
 Lagomorphs possess a moderately fused postorbital process to the cranium, unlike other small mammals.
 They differ in that they have a mixture of "basal" and "derived" physical traits.

 Differences between lagomorphs and other mammals

-Despite the evolutionary relationship between lagomorphs and rodents, the two orders have some major differences: primarily, lagomorphs have four incisors in the upper jaw, whereas rodents (Rodentia) only have two.
-Also, lagomorphs are almost strictly herbivorous, unlike rodents, many of which will eat both meat and vegetable matter.
-They are similar to rodents in that their incisor teeth grow continuously throughout their lives, thus necessitating constant chewing on fibrous food to prevent the teeth from growing too long.
 Lagomorphs and rodents form the clade or grandorder Glires.

-Lagomorphs have no paw pads; instead, the bottoms of their paws are entirely covered with fur.

-Similarly to the rodents, bats, and some mammalian insectivores, they have a smooth-surfaced cerebrum.

-Lagomorphs are unusual among terrestrial mammals in that the females are larger than males.
-This is extremely rare among terrestrial mammals.
+Despite the evolutionary relationship between lagomorphs and rodents, the two orders have some major differences.

+Lagomorphs have four incisors in the upper jaw (smaller peg teeth behind larger incisors), whereas rodents only have two.
+They are similar to rodents in that their incisors grow continuously, thus necessitating constant chewing on fibrous food to prevent the teeth from growing too long.
+In addition, all lagomorph teeth grow continuously, while for most rodents, only the incisors grow continuously.
+Lagomorph and rodent incisors are structured differently.
+Lagomorphs have more cheek teeth than rodents.
+Both have a large diastema.

+Lagomorphs are almost strictly herbivorous, unlike rodents, many of which will eat both meat and vegetable matter.
+Lagomorphs have no paw pads; instead, the bottoms of their paws are entirely covered with fur, a trait they share with red pandas.
+Similar to the rodents, bats, and some mammalian insectivores, they have a smooth-surfaced cerebrum.
+Lagomorphs are unusual among terrestrial mammals in that the females are larger than males and that the testes of males are usually located in front of the penis.
+Male lagomorphs do not have an os penis.
+Females have two to five pairs of mammary glands.